ignite/cli/docs/guide/scavenge/05-types.md

 A keeper is an abstraction that let's your blockchain app interact with the state.
 Functions like create, update and delete are defined as keeper methods.
 In the Scavenge blockchain a `scavenge` and `commit` types need to be defined, along with create and update methods.

-Starport has several commands that scaffold the code for CRUD functionality for a list-like data structure, a map (key-value pairs) and a single element in the state.
+Ignite CLI has several commands that scaffold the code for CRUD functionality for a list-like data structure, a map (key-value pairs) and a single element in the state.
 In this example, both `scavenge` and `commit` will be stored in a map-like data structure.

 ## Scavenge